Palatin Technologies (NYSEAMERICAN:PTN) Raised to “Hold” at StockNews.com

-StockNews.com upgraded shares of Palatin Technologies (NYSEAMERICAN:PTN – Get Rating) from a sell rating to a hold rating in a research note published on Monday morning.
+StockNews.com upgraded shares of Palatin Technologies (NYSEAMERICAN:PTN – Get Rating) from a sell rating to a hold rating in a research note issued to investors on Tuesday.

-Separately, HC Wainwright reaffirmed a buy rating and set a $70.00 price objective on shares of Palatin Technologies in a research note on Monday, March 13th.
+Separately, HC Wainwright restated a buy rating and issued a $70.00 target price on shares of Palatin Technologies in a research report on Monday, March 13th.

 Palatin Technologies Stock Up 1.8 %